3lvis/Sync/README.md

 }
 ```

-## Example with CamelCase in Objective-C
+## Example with camelCase in Objective-C

 ### Model